 Failing to reconcile books

 Bank accounts reconciliation is an absolute necessity.
-This practice should be done frequently as much as you can.
+You should engage in this activity as regularly as you can.
 It ensures accuracy in bank records.
 It scrutinizes your transactions monitoring expenses and incomes.

-Small businesses must always reconcile their bank accounts from time to time.
-It prevents them from accounting frauds and eliminates errors.
+Small firms must always reconcile their bank accounts on a regular basis.
+It protects them from accounting errors and fraud.

 Not taking accounting seriously